caputomarcos/shuttle-red/README.md

 # Shuttle-RED

-Shuttle-RED allows you to start and control further Node-RED instances.
+Shuttle-RED allows you to start and control Node-RED instances from Node-RED itself.

 ## Current status